MicrosoftDocs/PowerShell-Docs/reference/4.0/PSDesiredStateConfiguration/Update-DscConfiguration.md

 Specifies a friendly name for a job.
 If you specify this parameter, the cmdlet runs as a job, and it returns a **Job** object.

-By default, Windows PowerShellÂ® assigns the name JobN where N is an integer.
+By default, Windows PowerShell® assigns the name JobN where N is an integer.

 If you specify the **Wait** parameter, do not specify this parameter.